 - David Hartsell’s 2011 FC Alabama Winter Camp class on dancing and modesty (both issues are linked with these questions)

-- If you want to go true “old school,” some of the principles regarding dancing were addressed by Benjamin Franklin, a 19th century preacher (not the founding father), in this sermon on dancing.
+- If you want to go true “old school,” some of the principles regarding dancing were addressed by Benjamin Franklin, a 19th century preacher (not the founding father), in a sermon on dancing.
 No surprise that many of the same questions were asked then as are considered today.

 Though you didn’t ask, my decision was not to attend.
 I knew my mother and many godly people that I esteemed would not approve of a decision to attend.
 If I went it would most likely be with someone who did not embrace the standards of modesty that I did which would be embarrassing and tempting.
 In addition, I knew a lot of my friends were going to use the night as a pretense to let many inhibitions go (they were talking about it for weeks before the prom).
-I did not want to be associated with any of that and had not interest in attending.
+I did not want to be associated with any of that and had no interest in attending.
 I didn’t wrestle with it, that I recall, since nothing associated with the prom interested me.

 For our kids, my wife and I decided before we had them that it would not be a part of their lives.
 We don’t anguish over the decision because the “no” is our final answer.
 We approach it from the perspective of adults that have lived longer and seen more than they have seen.
 In addition, we have worked to provide wholesome alternatives for them such as a banquet at a nice location with a lot of their friends where they can dress modestly, have a nice dinner, take photographs, and have a memorable evening in a morally positive atmosphere.
 We are firm believers that if you say “no” you need to provide a good alternative that they can enjoy.